b3h3moth/UnixCentric/the_language/pointers/README.md

 * Declare a pointer
 * Address of operator
 * Indirection operator
-* Relation between array and pointers
+* Relations between array and pointers
-* Relation between multidimensional array and pointers
+* Relations between multidimensional array and pointers
-* Pointer arithmetic
+* Pointer arithmetics
 * Pointer and const
 * Dynamic Memory Allocation
 * Pointer to function